tesorrells/RF-Drone-Detection/README.md

 wifi_monitor.py will put the wireless card into monitor mode and begin listening for broadcasts that match one of the masks in `oui_list`.
 Currently, it listens for MAC addresses that start with `62:60:1F` or `60:60:1F` (which belong to DJI) and notifies the user when a drone is detected though terminal output.

 #### Interface selection
-If there is only one wifi interface, wifi_monitor.py will automatically select and use it, so there is no need to pass it as an interface as an argument when run.
+If there is only one Wi-Fi interface, wifi_monitor.py will automatically select and use it, so there is no need to pass it as an interface as an argument when run.
 This  will suffice:
 ```bash
 sudo python3 ./wifi_monitor.py
 ```
-Otherwise, you can find the wifi interfaces with `iw dev`, which will produce output something like:
+Otherwise, you can find the Wi-Fi interfaces with `iw dev`, which will produce output something like:

 ```bash
 $ iw dev